chia-yuu/AI-final-project/README.md

 ## Usage
 1. Type `python main.py` to start the program.
 2. Choose the algorithm you want to use.
 >1.
-Content based
+Collaborative filtering
 >2.
-Collaborative filtering
+SVD
 >3.
 DQN
 >4.
 Exit
 3. Enter your user ID (1-943) and a movie you like.